TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 Quite a few others come from the "examples" and the "styleguide" extension.
 You can install them if you want to try out these examples yourself and use them as a basis for your own stuff.

-Yet some other examples just belong to this manual.
-Some may be moved to the "examples" extension at some later stage.

 .. _feedback: